 The rtems.shutdown\executive directive is invoked by the application to end multitasking and return control to the board support package.
-The board support package resumes execution at the code immediately following the invocation of the rtems.initialize\executive directive.
+The board support package resumes execution at the code immediately following the invocation of the rtems.initialize\start\multitasking directive.

-This section details the initialization manager's directives.
+This section details the Initialization Manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

-4.4.1 INITIALIZE\EXECUTIVE - Initialize RTEMS
+4.4.1 INITIALIZE\DATA\STRUCTURES - Initialize RTEMS Data Structures

-This directive is called when the board support package has completed its initialization to allow RTEMS to initialize the application environment based upon the information in the Configuration Table, CPU Dependent Information Table, User Initialization Tasks Table, Device Driver Table, User Extension Table, Multiprocessor Configuration Table, and the Multiprocessor Communications Interface (MPCI) Table.
-This directive starts multitasking and does not return to the caller until the rtems.shutdown\executive directive is invoked.
+This directive is called when the Board Support Package has completed its basic initialization and allows RTEMS to initialize the application environment based upon the information in the Configuration Table, User Initialization Tasks Table, Device Driver Table, User Extension Table, Multiprocessor Configuration Table, and the Multiprocessor Communications Interface (MPCI) Table.
+This directive returns to the caller after completing the basic RTEMS initialization.